Barcelona sack Koeman as head coach following dismal start to season

 What was said?

 "FC Barcelona has dismissed Ronald Koeman tonight as coach of the first team," a statement released by the club said.
-"Club president Joan Laporta informed him after the defeat against Rayo Vallecano.
+"Club president Joan Laporta informed him of the decision after the defeat against Rayo Vallecano.

 "Ronald Koeman will say goodbye to the squad this Thursday at the Ciudad Deportiva.

-"FC Barcelona wants to thank him for the services provided to the team and wishes him good luck in his professional career."
+"FC Barcelona wishes to thank him for his service to the club and wishes him all the best in his professional career.

 Rayo loss accelerated Laporta's decision